iChris/goodstuff/about.markdown

 Kyle Roderick lives in sunny California where he works as a product designer for a company that loves to talk about beer.

-Chris Enns lives in wintery Saskatchewan where he runs a web design and podcast production company 🍋 out of his snow cave.
+Chris Enns lives in wintery Saskatchewan, Canada where he runs a web design and podcast production company 🍋 out of his snow cave.